-She misses, instead of indenting his skull – Anna strikes him on his right shoulder as the hammer releases from her weak, slippery grip – sending him into a frenzy.
-He screams and shouts ‘bitch, bitch!’
-The man lashes out with the back of his left hand, hitting her twice in the face.
-Anna feels like she’s in a nightmare, dizzy and spaced out; she thinks – I will wake up in my warm bed any minute now.
-These thoughts evaporate when her mouth bursts open, causing her to spit a mouthful of blood and teeth; reawakening her once more.
+She misses, instead of indenting his skull – Anna strikes him on his right shoulder as the hammer releases from her weak, slippery grip – sending him into a wild, murderous frenzy.
+He screams – lashes out with the back of his left hand, hitting Anna twice in the face.
+For a split second – she thinks – “I’ll wake up any minute, nicely snuggled and warm: hot mug of coffee, crispy bacon sandwich: Sunday telly”.
+These thoughts evaporate though – when her mouth bursts open, causing her to spit a mouthful of blood and teeth; reawakening her once more.

-In a moment of ‘fight or flight’ – primal instincts coarse through Anna’s veins and she grabs the door handle, leaping out in sheer panic and desperation.
+In a moment of ‘fight or flight’ – primal instincts coarse through Anna’s veins as she grabs the door handle, leaping out in sheer panic and desperation.
 Hobbling down the dark lane – Anna tries to run; moving on pure adrenaline as heavy, swaying footsteps become louder.
-Anna doesn’t look back; she’s praying for her life.
+Anna doesn’t look back.
+She prays for her life.
 The footsteps eventually fade into the distance and she makes it back to the restaurant.
-Using her key – she lets herself in and phones for help.
+Using her key – she lets herself in, collapses, and phones for help.